facebookresearch/minihack/docs/about/nethack.md

 ## NetHack Learning Environment

-[The NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) is a Reinforcement Learning environment presented at NeurIPS 2020.
-NLE is based on NetHack 3.6.6 and designed to provide a standard RL interface to the game, and comes with tasks that function as a first step to evaluate agents on this new environment.
+[The NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) is a Reinforcement Learning environment based on NetHack 3.6.6 and designed to provide a standard RL interface to the game, and comes
 You can read more about NLE in the [NeurIPS 2020 paper](https://arxiv.org/abs/2006.13760).

 ![Example of an agent running on NLE](https://github.com/facebookresearch/nle/raw/master/dat/nle/example_run.gif)